 Eyes are particularly sensitive, but laser radiation can also cause skin injury.
 For infrared light, this occurs mainly via thermal effects (thermal skin burns), similar to burning the skin with other means.
 The penetration depth depends on the wavelength, and for such reasons a laser beam at 1.5 μm wavelength causes more pain on the skin than a 1-μm beam.
 Whereas such burning should in most cases not have serious long-term consequences, ultraviolet light can in addition induce photochemical reactions.
 These can lead to changes in the pigmentation, erythema (sunburn), and (most importantly) skin cancer – possibly even after an only rather short exposure.

 Some laser safety issues arise from indirect effects of laser radiation:

 - Intense laser beams can incinerate materials and thus possibly start severe fires.

 - Particularly in laser material processing, poisonous fumes, dust or hot droplets of molten material can affect nearby workers.
 For example, fumes containing arsenic, chromium or nickel can occur when metal pieces are cut, and plastic parts (polymers) can form dangerous organic substances.

-- Secondary radiation (e.g. ultraviolet light or even X-rays) can be generated when high-intensity beams heat certain targets to high temperatures.
+- Secondary radiation (e.g. ultraviolet light or even X-rays) can be generated when high-intensity beams heat certain targets to extremely high temperatures.